 It can be difficult and stressful for an employee to talk to their manager about their neurodivergence.

 Supportive conversations with staff may help a neurodivergent team member to feel safe and empowered enough to talk about how they could be better accommodated whilst working differently or could enable staff to disclose their neurodivergence for the first time.

 To make it easier for the employee to talk more about it, a manager should:

-During your conversations, ask how your team member is coping with any of these difficulties.
+During your conversations, ask how your team member is coping with any of these challenges.
 Managers are not expected to be an expert on any form of neurodivergence, however they do need to consider whether reasonable adjustments can be made to overcome the barriers a neurodivergent staff member faces.
 These pages provide guidance to managers and list a number of resources they can signpost staff to for appropriate support.